jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-05-17-general-azure-infrastructure-az-900.md

 - Not every region has option to select availability zones
 - When one datacenter is down, the other (in a different Availability Zone) can still work

-- UNDERSTAND IT BETTER and maybe create a diagram
-  - Locally Redundant Storage (LRS) - data is replicated 3 times in the same datacenter
-  - Zone Redundant Storage (ZRS) - data is replicated 3 times in 3 different datacenters
-  - Geo Redundant Storage (GRS) - data is replicated 3 times in the same region and 3 times in a different region
-  - Read-Access Geo Redundant Storage (RA-GRS) - the same as GRS but you can read data from the second region
-  - Geo Zone Redundant Storage (GZRS) - the same as GRS but data is replicated in 3 different regions
-  - Read-Access Geo Zone Redundant Storage (RA-GZRS) - the same as GZRS but you can read data from the second region
-  - Read-access geo redundant storage (RA-GRS) - the same as GRS but you can read data from the second region

 ## Geographies
 It ia bigger area in Azure glossary.
 - It works on a higher level